 What is Wrongful Death?

 If you put it simply, wrongful death happens when your family member dies because of the negligence, recklessness, or intentional acts or misconduct of another.
 Some suits are filed after either a failed or successful criminal case.
-However, it is easier to prove wrongful death than the alleged crime associated with it.
+However, it is easier to prove than the alleged crime associated with it.

 How Do You Prove Wrongful Death?

 - The defendant’s actions must have caused your loved one’s death (either in whole or part)